-Library cards are issued free to residents of Sumner and rural Bremer County six years of age and older.
+Library cards are issued free to residents of Sumner and rural Bremer County over six years of age.
 Applicants must show proof of current name, address, and a photo ID in order to obtain library privileges.
 A current phone number, email address, and photo are encouraged to provide proper communication and identification of card holder.
 Minor children under the age of 14 must also have a parent or legal guardian signature on application in addition to proof of current name, address, and a photo ID.
 The Sumner Public Library participates in the State of Iowa Open Access Program.
 Iowa residents living outside of the City of Sumner and rural Bremer County may obtain library privileges in the same manner as Sumner and Bremer County residents.
 A library card or photo ID must be presented each and every time a patron wishes to use the services of the Sumner Public Library.

-Library cards expire every three years and account information must be updated for the account to be renewed.
+Library cards expire every three years to update account information and may be renewed without charge.
 New cardholders will be automatically be on probation status.

-Probation status cardholders are limited to 5 items (only 1 of which may be a DVD, Library of Things Items cannot be borrowed while a cardholder is on probation) checked out at any time for a period of three months, after the first checkout.
+Probation status cardholders are limited to 5 items (only 1 of which may be a DVD) checked out at any time for a period of three months, after the first checkout.
 The account will be up for review at the end of this time period.
-If the account is found to be in good standing\, the account will be removed from probation status.
+If the account is found to be in good standing, the account will be removed from probation status.
 Accounts may be designated probation status at any time for excessive late returns, damaged items, and fines.
 If a borrower has overdue items or late charges, borrowing privileges will be restricted.
 The library director has the discretion of limiting circulation privileges if an immediate family member or person living in the same residence as a patron, has excessive fines or lost/damage charges.
 The use of the Library or its services may be denied for due cause.
 Such cause may be failure to return items in a timely manner or to pay penalties, destruction of library property, disturbance of other patrons, or other objectionable conduct on Library premises.
 Library privileges may be revoked at the discretion of the library director.
 (See Conduct Policy)